pnp/script-samples/scripts/spo-apply-pnptemplate-with-files-and-listitems/README.md

 ## Summary

-Sometime you are required to create a site including some specific files and/or list items.
-You can do this in several ways, but in this sample we are using the PnP Provisioning Engine
+Sometimes you are required to create a site including some specific files and/or list items.
+You can do this in several ways, but in this sample, we are using the PnP Provisioning Engine

 ![Example Screenshot](assets/example.png)